mnsdojo/timeX/README.md

 # Timex - Chrome Extension

 Timex is a simple and effective Chrome extension that helps users limit the time they spend on Twitter.
+With Timex, you can set a time duration for using Twitter (e.g., 5 minutes), after which the extension will block access to the site.

 ---

 ## 🚀 Features

-- ⏱️ **Customizable Time Limit**: Set the maximum daily duration you can spend on Twitter.
+- ⏱️ **Customizable Usage Duration**: Set how long you can use Twitter before it gets blocked.
-- ⏰ **Usage Tracker**: See how much time you've used and how much remains for the day.
+- 🔔 **Time-Up Alerts**: Get notified when your set duration is over.
-- 🔔 **Time-Up Alerts**: Get notified when you’ve reached your daily limit.
+- 🔒 **Auto-Lock**: Automatically blocks Twitter after the time duration is reached.
-- 🔒 **Auto-Lock**: Automatically blocks Twitter after your daily limit is reached.
+  **[TODO]** Add support for a daily total limit instead of single-use duration.
-- 📅 **Reset Daily**: Resets the timer every 24 hours.
+- 📅 **Reset Mechanism**: Allows you to unblock Twitter by manually resetting the timer (if you dare!).

 ---